ekreative/symfony-chef/README.md

 * `logs::setup` - Install CloudWatch daemon
 * `logs::restart` - Restart CloudWatch daemon

-You will need to give your instances permission to access cloud watch, this IAM policy on your instance role should work
+You will need to give your instances permission to access cloud watch logs, this IAM policy on your instance role should work

     {
       "Version": "2012-10-17",